 The number of people working seriously on AI safety is a fraction of what the problem demands.
 The talent exists.
 The pipeline doesn't.

-Roughly 1,100 people globally work on AI safety full-time.
+~600 people work on technical AI safety globally.
 The capabilities field is growing 30–40% per year.
 The gap is not closing — it's widening.
-More researchers, more policymakers, more governance professionals are needed now.

-The existing AI safety pipeline is concentrated in the US and UK.
-India has 1.4 billion people, world-class engineering talent, and significant policy weight — and almost no structured entry point into AI safety work.
+The pipeline is concentrated in the US and UK.
+India has 1.4 billion people and world-class engineering talent — with almost no structured entry point into AI safety.

 We don't run isolated courses.
 We run a structured pipeline — from first exposure to original contribution.
 Everyone starts at reading groups.
 The path forward depends on how deep you want to go.